grzew/play-with-ansible/README.md

-# play-with-docker
+# play-with-ansible

 Play With Docker gives you the experience of having a free Alpine Linux Virtual Machine in the cloud where you can build and run Docker containers and even create clusters with Docker features like Swarm Mode.

 Under the hood DIND or Docker-in-Docker is used to give the effect of multiple VMs/PCs.

-A live version is available at: http://play-with-docker.com/
+A live version is available at: http://play-with-ansible.com/

 ## Requirements